Flashcards in IMMUNO Deck (747):

 Castleman's disease: Hyper IL6 productions: fever, microcytic anemia, normal BM, hypo albumin, elevated CRP

-What type of cell does IL2 promote?
+What type of cell does IL2 promote and in which function?

-IL2 promotes Treg cells
+IL2 promotes survival and function of Treg cells

-IL5, what does it promote?
+IL5, what does it promote (cell and Ig)?

 IL5 promotes eosinophils and production of IgA Ab